way2pramil/way2pramil/README.md

 📡 **IoT Devices** — that sleep at <10µA and wake up 2 years later still working 🔌 **Wireless Chargers** — Qi charging for Apple devices, tight component placement
 🤖 **Robotics** — Power distribution boards with fault protection
-🔧 **Industrial sensors** — that work in places I'd never want to visit
+🔧 **Industrial Controller/sensors** — that work in places I'd never want to visit

 ---